 Huang Yong Ping’s work can be divided into two distinct phases, clearly marked by the reality of his overseas immigration.
 What distinguishes these two phases and how are they interrelated?
 Is it that—as Western critics hold—his earlier works were simply limited experiments within an authoritarian system, but his later works truly blossomed?
 Or is that—as some within China state—his previous works are free and subversive, whereas his later works are simply sellouts to the Western art system?

 The period prior to Huang’s going abroad obviously played an important role in his later development.
-The Western world, however, is familiar only with his work from the period after he immigrated.
+The Western world, however, [This essay was commissioned for House of Oracles: A Huang Yong Ping Retrospective, the artist’s first retrospective, and is reprinted from the catalogue of the same name.[/callout]is familiar only with his work from the period after he immigrated.
 What is this worldview that Huang Yong Ping has said is so difficult to change later in life, and how was it formed in China?
 By exploring these questions, we may gain a better understanding of the continuities within Huang’s practice.

 The Emergence of an Avant-garde